-Stevia and Diabetes: It’s 300 times sweeter than sugar and is said to be beneficial to Type 2 diabetics.
-If you haven’t heard of it before the name of this natural product is Stevia and it’s coming to America.
+They say Stevia is 300 times sweeter than sugar and is said to be beneficial to Type 2 diabetics.
+If you haven’t heard of it before, read up because it’s coming to America.

 I suppose it may be more correct to say that people will see Stevia derived products more.
 It has been available here as a dietary supplement, but it is now moving forward as a food additive.

 The worlds two largest soft drink manufacturers are embracing the idea of using Stevia-based products because it has the benefit of being natural and has been linked as a product that may be helpful to people with Type 2 diabetes.

 Rebiana is a stevia-based sweetener developed by Cargill and Coca Cola while Pepsi has developed PureVia.
 You can expect drinks to begin showing up on shelves made from the Stevia derivatives.